 Robust vocabulary SOS

 Vocabulary is important!
 Students who know more words find it easier to learn to read with fluency and comprehension and also find the task of writing easier to learn.
 At Durack SS, we encourage vocabulary development in the early years with our program: Vocab SOS.

 All students in years 1-3 participate in daily whole class lessons investigating interesting 'power words' in the stories and texts they read.
 Through structured activities and games, the program helps our students:

 - Become curious about and interested in words

 - Develop a wider vocabulary (knowing more words)

 - Develop deeper understanding of the meaning and nuance of power words (knowing more about words)

 - Use power words in sensational sentences and throughout the day when talking and writing.

 Explicit teaching of phonics

-The Words Their Way program is a hands on word study approach that explicitly teaches spelling at the students' developmental spelling level.
-Students learn the sounds that are represented by letter patterns and sort words into groups.
-They identify words with similar spelling features by comparing and contrasting word patterns and sounds.
+Durack SS has developed a spelling scope and sequence based on the Australian Curriculum and relevant theory and resources.
+Students are explicitly taught spelling using developmentally appropriate strategies.
+Students learn the sounds that are represented by letter patterns and identify words with similar spelling features by comparing and contrasting word patterns and sounds.